SharePortation/SharePortation-Protocol-SPP-Example/general-information.md

 Beta features may be suitable for enabling some new tools and analysis, but may not be appropriate for mission-critical applications or regulatory decisions where certainty and reliability are essential.
 In subsequent releases existing beta features may include breaking changes, even in a minor release.
 Note that [schemas](/schema) may not be defined for some beta features until they are promoted out of beta.

 Working Groups and their Steering Committees are expected to review beta designated features and [feedback](https://github.com/shareportation/SharePortation-Protocol-SPP-Example/issues?q=is%3Aissue+is%3Aopen+label%3Abeta) with each release cycle and determine whether the feature has reached the level of stability and maturity needed to remove the beta designation.
-In a case where a beta feature fails to reach substantial adoption after an extended time, Working Group Steering Committees should discuss whether or not the feature should remain in the specification.
+In a case where a beta feature fails to reach substantial adoption after an extended time, Working Group Steering Committees should discuss whether or not the feature should remaster in the specification.

 [Top][toc]